paretoman/votekit/readme.md

 ## Build

-If you really get into developing the code, you'll probably like to know that I use development tools like eslint, parcel, jsdoc, snowpack, and jekyll.
+If you really get into developing the code, you'll probably like to know that I use development tools like eslint, parcel, jsdoc, esinstall, and jekyll.
 Just check [package.json](https://github.com/paretoman/votekit/blob/main/package.json) for all the scripts.